 The Independent Living (IL) program provides services to people with disabilities to increase their independence and their opportunity to participate in day-to-day life within their communities.
 There are 22 Centers for Independent Living (CILs) statewide that offer independent living services.
 The CILs are funded through Vocational Rehabilitation grants and are managed by persons with disabilities who have been successful in establishing their own independent lifestyles.

-Each CIL offers four core services:
+Each CIL offers five core services:

 - peer counseling